-The idea to become a literary agent took root when I was serving as the chairperson of the Harbourfront Reading Series.
+“The idea to become a literary agent took root when I was serving as the chairperson of the Harbourfront Reading Series.
 One of the many perks was meeting publishers, agents, and authors from around the world and dining with the writers before their appearances.
-My role as chairperson led to meeting the great literary agent Sterling Lord, who shared my affinity for tennis, and who played tennis on the courts after both the French Open and Wimbledon.
-He eventually invited me to play with him.
+My role as chairperson led to meeting the great literary agent Sterling Lord, who shared my affinity for tennis.
+He eventually invited me to play a match.
 (I don’t recall getting a single point.)
-Spending some time with Sterling allowed me to catch a glimpse of the life of a literary agent; thus, I left my life as a venture capitalist and turned to the cultural side of business.
+Spending time with Sterling allowed me to catch a glimpse of the life of a literary agent; thus, I left my life as a venture capitalist and turned to the cultural side of business.

 Founding member of PACLA